github/DPG-guidance/checklist.md

 #### Readme

 Your project's README and description are a great place to hook people into the mission of your social sector project.
-While it is a good idea to talk about the technologies involved we suggest you focusing on the mission, how your project is impacting the world, and telling a good story about who it helps.
+While it is a good idea to talk about the technologies involved we suggest that this is your opportunity to focus on your project's mission, how your project is impacting the world, as well as telling a good story about who it helps.

 If your project spans multiple repositories we recommend setting up an organizational readme as well as pinning repositories you'd like to highlight.
-You can read more information about this [here](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile).
+You can read more information about organizational READMEs and pinning projects [here](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile).

 #### Code of Conduct